Large deviations for the 3D dimer model: Preliminaries

 \section{Preliminaries}

 As we mentioned earlier, it is sometimes convenient to represent a vertex of $\mathbb Z^3$ by the unit cube centered at that vertex, and to represent an edge $e=(a,b)$ of $\mathbb Z^3$ by the union of the two cubes centered at $a$ and $b$ (a domino).
 Both perspectives are useful for visualization, and we will use the terms {\em perfect matching} and {\em dimer tiling} somewhat interchangeably.
-We denote the space of dimer tilings of $\m Z^3$ by $\Omega$.
+We denote the space of dimer tilings of $\m Z^3$ by $\Omega$. \symindex{Chapter 2!$\Omega$ - the space of dimer tilings}

 Recall that $\m Z^3$ is a bipartite lattice, with bipartition into even points (where the coordinate sum is even) and odd points (where the coordinate sum is odd).
 In a dimer tiling of $\m Z^3$, there are six possible types of tiles corresponding to the six possible unit coordinate vectors.
 We denote the unit coordinate vectors by $\eta_1 = (1,0,0)$, $\eta_2 = (0,1,0)$, and $\eta_3=(0,0,1)$.
-We denote the edge in $\m Z^3$ connecting the origin to $\eta_i$ by $e_i$ and the edge connecting the origin to $-\eta_i$ by $-e_i$.
+We denote the edge in $\m Z^3$ connecting the origin to $\eta_i$ by $e_i$ and the edge connecting the origin to $-\eta_i$ by $-e_i$. \symindex{Chapter 2!$\eta_i$ and $e_i$ - unit vectors and edges connecting the origin}